kylekyle/emr/README.md

 const install = () => proxy('install');
 ```

-To configure the permissions, you will need to edit the manifest.
-Click *View* -> *Show manifest file*, then select *appsscript.json* from the file menu and replace its contents with the following:
+Next, click *View* -> *Show manifest file*, then select *appsscript.json* in the file tree and replace its contents with the following:

 ```json
 {